 This article is a deep dive into our charge upfront billing model for creators.
-If you'd like to compare our billing options to decide which will work best for you, please navigate our article about your billing options.
+We encourage you to review our billing models overview before launching your page.

 Included in this article:

 - How charge upfront billing works

 - The patron experience with charge upfront billing